Dental crowns restore and protect teeth in Thibodaux, LA

 The crown placement process

 Thanks to modern dental technologies, there are several different high-quality materials that can be used for your dental crown, such as all-porcelain, porcelain fused to metal, and zirconia crowns.
-Our goal at Acadia Family Dentistry is to use the material that is best for your individual needs, while providing natural-looking and durable results.
-Dr. Le will discuss the options that are best for you, which can vary depending on your treatment preferences and the location of the tooth that needs a crown.
-To prepare the tooth for the crown, Dr. Le will shape it and then take impressions, which are used to fabricate your permanent crown in a laboratory.
+Our goal at Acadia Family Dentistry is to use the material best for your needs while providing natural-looking and durable results.
+Dr. Jared Palmer will discuss the options that are best for you, which can vary depending on your treatment preferences and the location of the tooth that needs a crown.
+To prepare the tooth for the crown, Dr. Palmer will shape it and then take impressions, which are used to fabricate your permanent crown in a laboratory.
 We place a temporary crown on your tooth while it is being made to protect the tooth, and then when your permanent crown is ready, you come back in to the office, where we will check its fit and then use a strong dental bonding agent to secure it on your tooth.

 To learn more about dental crowns and the tooth restoration options that are right for you, call Acadia Family Dentistry in Thibodaux, LA today!
 (985) 303-2920.